 The Drone Craze continues to inspire new Drone Tech that will enable Drones to be smarter and safer.
 The current most important Drone innovation is to find the best application of “sense and avoid” technology to use in UAV drones.
 Which in turn, will make available new opportunities to company’s and individuals with ideas on different ways to use this technology, while at the same time meeting the approval of FFA regulations.

-Many of these companies are looking to revolutionize and expand the current drone market by including advanced autopilot and hardware technology with thier new designs, Once it’s proven to work, it can be then be used in other Drone Models as well.
+Many of these companies are looking to revolutionize and expand the current drone market by including advanced autopilot and hardware technology with their new designs, Once it’s proven to work, it can be then be used in other Drone Models as well.

-Your probably familiar with popular drone manufacturers like DJI, PARROT and 3DR,
+Your probably familiar with popular drone manufacturers like DJI, PARROT and 3DR.

 Check out some of the newest Drone designs and innovations in the industry that are or will be available in the near future.

 MOLA-UFO is a selfie drone with unique configuration and innovative structure that fits in the palm of your hand.
 Includes stabilization technology to ensure that photos are clearly captured even if the drone is moving slightly due to the wind.
 It can even identify objects with its camera and lock it in its frame for tracking purposes later, and can even follow the subject and snap photos or videos with its 4K resolution camera.

 Unfortunately pricing of the MOLA-UFO was not mentioned and it is unclear as to when the drone will be available for purchase.